 August is National Water Quality month, and each week we will publish excerpts from one chapter of our report.
 The full report, which includes more information than is provided in the blog posts, will be released at the end of the month.
 This week, we are focusing on three parameters that make up the backbone of water quality monitoring: water temperature, dissolved oxygen, and pH.

-The full report, which includes more information than is provided in the blog posts, will be released at the end of the month.
+The full report, which includes more information than is provided in the blog posts, can be found here.

 Figure 1.
 Willistown Conservation Trust’s water chemistry sampling sites.
 Five sample locations are within the Ridley Creek watershed, four are within the Crum Creek Watershed, and one is within the Darby Creek Watershed.
 Sampling was conducted at each site every four weeks from January 2018 through December 2021.

 In the headwater streams studied for this report, water temperature is driven by air temperature, causing strong seasonal variation, with near-freezing temperatures in the winter and high temperatures in the summer.
 Water temperature is also linked to land use.
 The removal of trees along streams exposes streams to direct sunlight, warming the water.
 Additionally, parking lots, roads, and sidewalks all absorb heat in the summer and warm up rainfall before it enters streams, further raising water temperatures.
 Elevated water temperature is of concern due to its relationship with dissolved oxygen in streams.
 In waterways, dissolved oxygen represents the amount of oxygen available for use by aquatic organisms.
 As temperature increases, water can hold less dissolved oxygen, meaning there may not be enough for all organisms living in the stream.